Meet the Team

 Reynaldo Mora was born in Los Angeles and raised in Baldwin Park, CA. He is a figurative artist with extensive experience creating fine art with acrylics, chalk, pastel, oils, photography, and mixed media.
 The source of inspiration for many of Rey’s art comes from the cultural wealth that he inherited from his Mexican ancestors.
 The theme that most resonates with Rey’s artwork is movement.
 He feels that there is life, progress, growth, and learning in movement.
 The iconography used to depict movement in his current Colibrí Collection is the hummingbird.

-Rey has three Associate Degrees in Fine and Performing Arts from Citrus Community College, a Bachelor’s Degree in Studio Art from California State University, Long Beach, and is currently earning an MFA in Ceramics from Cal State Los Angeles (Graduation May 2024).
-His first published illustrated children’s book won two International Latino Book Awards.
+Rey has three Associate Degrees in Fine and Performing Arts from Citrus Community College, a Bachelor’s Degree in Studio Art from California State University, Long Beach, and a Master of Fine Art from California State University, Los Angeles.
+His first published illustrated children’s book won two International Latino Book Awards and his trilingual counting book won two award categories from the Purple Dragonfly Awards.
 He enjoys participating in Aztec Dance and grassroots organizing.

 Follow Rey on Instagram @artbyreymora and @claybyrey.
-Please visit Rey’s website to learn more and to view his fine art.
+Visit Rey’s website to learn more about his art and view his portfolio.

 Julia Rae Rodriguez,